Dan Sultan: 2023: Signing with Unified, Dan Sultan & Little Miracles

 On 16 February 2023, it was confirmed that Sultan had signed with Unified Management, ahead of his single "Story", which was released on 23 February 2023.

 In May 2023, Sultan announced the release of his self-titled seventh studio album, released on 18 August 2023.
 The album peaked at number 15 on the ARIA charts.

+In July 2026 Sultan announced his eighth studio album Little Miracles would be released on 23 October 2026.

 Other projects

 Sultan made his screen debut in the 2009 feature film Bran Nue Dae, alongside Geoffrey Rush, Missy Higgins and Jessica Mauboy.

 Sultan is a sometime member of Black Arm Band, a loose collection of various indigenous musicians.
 He was also involved in Paul Kelly's The Merri Soul Sessions project.

 Personal life

 Sultan married Bronnie Jane Lee and has two children.

 On 28 February 2020, Sultan was charged with indecent assault by Victoria Police over a September 2008 incident in Melbourne.
 The charges led Sultan to withdraw from performing at the Perth Festival (which he was headlining), the Port Fairy Folk Festival (both scheduled to take place the following week), and the Parrtjima Festival in Alice Springs in April 2020.
 The charges were dropped by Victorian police and struck out during a hearing in Melbourne Magistrates Court in November 2020.